South Lebanon conflict (1985–2000): Continued fighting in the late 1990s (1994–1999)

 A rescue force of helicopters and missile boats arrived to provide support, conducting airstrikes as the rescuers evacuated the dead and survivors.
 Lebanese Army anti-aircraft units put up anti aircraft fire and fired illumination rounds at the helicopters, and an Israeli F-16 subsequently attacked an anti-aircraft position.
 Hezbollah put up mortar fire, killing a Druze army doctor with the rescue force and damaging a helicopter.
 Israeli missile boats fired at the source of the mortar fire.
 The battle ended when Israel, by means of contacting the US government and delivering a message to be passed on to Syria and from there to Hezbollah, threatened to respond with massive force if Hezbollah tried to stop the rescue mission, causing Hezbollah and Amal to cease fire while the Lebanese Army moved in.
-Twelve Israelis were killed, along with six Hezbollah and Amal fighters and two Lebanese soldiers.
+Twelve Israelis were killed, while two Hezbollah fighters were wounded.
 A woman in a passing car was also killed.

 In 2010, Hassan Nasrallah claimed that in 1997, Hezbollah had managed to hack into Israeli UAVs flying over Lebanon and thus learn which route the commandos were planning to take and prepared ambushes accordingly.
 On September 13–14, 1997, IDF raids in Lebanon killed a further four Hezbollah fighters and six Lebanese soldiers.

 On 12 September 1997, three Hezbollah fighters were killed in an ambush by Egoz commandos on the edge of the security zone.
 One of them was Hadi Nasrallah, the son of Hezbollah leader Hassan Nasrallah.
 On 25 May 1998, the remains of Israeli soldiers killed in the failed commando raid were exchanged for 65 Lebanese prisoners and the bodies of 40 Hezbollah fighters and Lebanese soldiers captured by Israel.
 Among the bodies returned to Lebanon were the remains of Hadi Nasrallah.

 In the autumn of 1997 Hizbollah began using Sager missiles.
 On 8 October, two IDF soldiers were killed when their tank was hit.
 There were six other casualties, two of them serious.
 The attack took place 300 metres from the border with Israel.
 Ten days later another soldier was killed when his tank was hit.
 This brought the number of Israeli soldiers killed in 1997 up to thirty nine, twelve more than in 1996.
 The new tactics resulted in Centurion tanks being withdrawn and the armour of the Merkava being upgraded.
 At the time it was reported that Hezbollah had five hundred fighters in the field at one time, while the IDF had 1,000 troops in the security zone alongside the SLA's 2,000.

 During 1998, 21 Israeli soldiers were killed in southern Lebanon.
 Israel undertook a concerted campaign to hamper Hezbollah's capabilities, and in December 1998, the Israeli military assassinated Zahi Naim Hadr Ahmed Mahabi, a Hezbollah explosives expert, north of Baalbek.